 Scholarship Recipients on Awards Day

-Students may apply for all College of Education administered scholarships with just one online application.
+Students may apply for all private donor scholarships that are administered by the College of Education with just one online application.
 Applications are matched with all available scholarships for which individual students are eligible based upon the criteria specified by the donor.
 In addition, applications are kept on file for the award year, so if new scholarships become available later in the year, applicants are considered for those as well.
 To expedite the awarding process, we only accept applications through this site.

 The scholarship application period for College of Education and Departmental Scholarships to be awarded for Fall 2013 and Spring 2014 is January 1 - February 1, 2013.
 Scholarship applications are reviewed and ranked by faculty scholarship award selection committees.
 Applicants selected for scholarship awards for Fall 2013-Spring 2014 will be notified via e-mail on or before April 30.